Alphaproteobacteria

-Alphaproteobacteria is a class of bacteria in the phylum Pseudomonadota (formerly Proteobacteria).
+Alphaproteobacteria or α-proteobacteria, also called α-Purple bacteria in earlier literature, is a class of bacteria in the phylum Pseudomonadota (also called "Proteobacteria").
 The Magnetococcales and Mariprofundales are considered basal or sister to the Alphaproteobacteria.
 The Alphaproteobacteria are highly diverse and possess few commonalities, but nevertheless share a common ancestor.
-Like all Proteobacteria, its members are gram-negative and some of its intracellular parasitic members lack peptidoglycan and are consequently gram variable.
+Like all proteobacteria, its members are gram-negative, although some of its intracellular parasitic members lack peptidoglycan and are consequently gram variable.

 Characteristics

-The Alphaproteobacteria are a diverse taxon and comprises several phototrophic genera, several genera metabolising C1-compounds (e.g., Methylobacterium spp.), symbionts of plants (e.g., Rhizobium spp.), endosymbionts of arthropods (Wolbachia) and intracellular pathogens (e.g. Rickettsia).
-Moreover, the class is sister to the protomitochondrion, the bacterium that was engulfed by the eukaryotic ancestor and gave rise to the mitochondria, which are organelles in eukaryotic cells (See endosymbiotic theory).
-A species of technological interest is Rhizobium radiobacter (formerly Agrobacterium tumefaciens): scientists often use this species to transfer foreign DNA into plant genomes.
+The Alphaproteobacteria are a diverse taxon and comprise several phototrophic genera, several genera metabolising C1-compounds (e.g. Methylobacterium spp.), symbionts of plants (e.g. Rhizobium spp.), endosymbionts of arthropods (Wolbachia) and intracellular pathogens (e.g. Rickettsia).
+Moreover, the class is sister to the protomitochondrion, the bacterium that was engulfed by the eukaryotic ancestor and gave rise to the mitochondria, which are organelles in eukaryotic cells (see Endosymbiotic theory).
+A species of technological interest is Agrobacterium tumefaciens (also called Rhizobium radiobacter): scientists often use this species to transfer foreign DNA into plant genomes.
 Aerobic anoxygenic phototrophic bacteria, such as Pelagibacter ubique, are alphaproteobacteria that are a widely distributed and may constitute over 10% of the open ocean microbial community.

 Evolution and genomics

-There is some disagreement on the phylogeny of the orders, especially for the location of the Pelagibacterales, but overall there is some consensus.
-The discord stems from the large difference in gene content (e.g. genome streamlining in Pelagibacter ubique) and the large difference in GC-content between members of several orders.
-Specifically, Pelagibacterales, Rickettsiales and Holosporales contain species with AT-rich genomes.
-It has been argued that it could be a case of convergent evolution that would result in an artefactual clustering.
-However, several studies disagree.
+Several points of disagreement muddy the recovery of the phylogenetic relationships among the Alphaproteobacteria clades from the genomic data.
+One such point centers on the placement of the Pelagibacterales stemming from the large differences in gene content (e.g. genome streamlining in Pelagibacter ubique) and GC-content between members of several orders.
+Specifically, certain species within Pelagibacterales, Rickettsiales, and Holosporales possess AT-rich genomes, containing higher-assayed concentrations of adenine-thymine (AT) pairs than guanine-cytosine (GC) base pairs.
+While it could be a case of convergent evolution resulting in an artefactual clustering, several studies disagree and no consensus has been reached.

-Furthermore, it has been found that the GC-content of ribosomal RNA (the traditional phylogenetic marker for prokaryotes) little reflects the GC-content of the genome.
-One example of this atypical decorrelation of ribosomal GC-content with phylogeny is that members of the Holosporales have a much higher ribosomal GC-content than members of the Pelagibacterales and Rickettsiales, even though they are more closely related to species with high genomic GC-contents than to members of the latter two orders.
+Furthermore, the GC-content of ribosomal RNA, the traditional phylogenetic marker for prokaryotes, does not correlate well with the GC-content of the genome.
+For example, members of the Holosporales have a much higher ribosomal GC-content than members of the Pelagibacterales and Rickettsiales, though they are more closely related to species with high genomic GC-contents than to members of the latter two orders.